 Going from being a yoga student to a yoga teacher is no easy transition.
-As a student you think you know what it is to take the podium.
-You think the person up there has decided to go to training, to memorize the dialogue, and enjoys a good sweat.
-That bellowing at someone to push that left should forward in Half Moon is their life’s dream.
+As a student, you think you know what it is to take the podium.
+You think the person up there has decided to go to training, to memorize The Dialogue, and enjoys a good sweat.
+That, for a teacher, bellowing at someone to push that left should forward in Half Moon is their life’s dream.
 And although this is in some ways very true, there are quite a few things I didn’t understand until I took that first step up to the podium, looked out at my students, and started class.

 Here are just a few of the things you may not realize about your yoga teacher:

 They are not perfect.
 Your instructor is a person just like everyone else with their own insecurities, flaws, and faults.
-They are a student of the yoga exactly in the same fashion as you are, but they became so passionate about the practice they absolutely had to share it.
-A yoga teacher works incredibly hard to be the leader you need them to be, but try as we might we still get stressed out, depressed, and angry at times.
-But no matter what is going on in our own lives we leave it behind to lift yours up during each class hoping to inspire you to new depths not only physically, but emotionally as well.
+They are a student of the yoga in the exact same fashion that you are, but they became so passionate about the practice they absolutely had to share it.
+A yoga teacher works incredibly hard to be the leader you need them to be, but try as we might, we still get stressed out, depressed, and angry at times.
+Be assured that no matter what is going on in our own lives we decide to leave it behind to lift yours up during each class, hoping to inspire you to new depths not only physically, but emotionally as well.

 If your teacher sits out a posture while practicing it’s because they seriously need to.
-Before I became a teacher I was always confused when the instructor that tried to get me not to sit down or take a break would sit out a posture in a class I was taking with them a few days later.
+Before I became a teacher, I was always confused when the instructor that tried to get me not to sit down or take a break would sit out a posture in a class I was taking with them a few days later.
 What was that about?
-But what I didn’t realize is how depleted you can get from being on the podium.
-That instructor taking a break may have already taught 2 classes that day and may really need that time to get the breath and heart rate under control.
-A good teacher tries their hardest never to sit out a posture as we are striving to lead by example, but sometimes its best for all of us to just take a seat.
+But what I didn’t realize is how depleted you can get from teaching class.
+That instructor taking a break may have already taught two classes that day and may really need that time to get their breath and heart rate under control.
+A good teacher tries their hardest never to sit out a posture, as we are striving to lead by example, but sometimes its best for all of us to just take a seat.

 They are not picking on you.
 If a teacher calls out a correction to you during class it is not because they have chosen to make your life hard.
 It’s because they can see the potential in your practice, or the space that you may have acquired in your hips or shoulders over time will now finally allow you to go deeper.
-The instructor knows that when correcting the form of the posture the student is on the road to creating further balance and healing in the body.
-We are cheering you on with each correction and watching you adjust the posture to go past any limit you have created in your mind is truly one of the best views from the podium.
+The instructor knows that when correcting the form of the posture, the student is on the road to creating further balance and healing in the body.
+We are cheering you on with each correction.
+Watching you adjust the posture to go past what you believe is possible for you, is one of the reasons we love what we do.

 No matter what your opinion is of any given teacher they are trying their best.
 Maybe you have an instructor you avoid like the plague.
 Have you taken their class lately?
 Usually the reason you didn’t like them at first will have completely vanished if you give them another try.
-As the yoga has changed you it may have also altered your perspective towards that person on the podium taking you through the series.
+As the yoga has changed you, it may have also altered your perspective towards that person taking you through the class.
 This is a job that comes from the heart and requires passion and oodles of energy.
-Your yoga teacher is there so that you can ultimately shine.
+Your yoga teacher is there, so that you can become the light.

 (Photo from Teacher Training Fall 2011)